open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

 export EOPA_LICENSE_KEY=<license key here>
 ```

-We can now run Enterprise OPA in server mode, with the `grpc` plugin enabled:
+We can now run EOPA in server mode, with the `grpc` plugin enabled:

 ```shell
 # terminal-command
 eopa run --server --config enterprise-opa-conf.yaml
 ```

-This will start up Enterprise OPA, and will provide an unsecured gRPC server at the address `localhost:9090`.
+This will start up EOPA, and will provide an unsecured gRPC server at the address `localhost:9090`.

 ### Running the `grpcpush` program